 The Regional Fiscal Agent shall receive monthly Child Psychiatry reports from each CSB which include: the hours of service provided by the child psychiatrist, the number of children served, and consultation hours with other health providers.
 This shall occur when the Regional Fiscal Agent is passing the funding to another CSB within the region to manage the responsibility of providing psychiatric services.

-The Regional Fiscal Agent shall provide the executed MOU, MOA, or contract with each CSB to the Department’s Office of Child and Family Services for its review.
+The Regional Fiscal Agent shall provide the executed MOU, MOA, or contract with each CSB to the Department’s Office of Crisis Services for its review.

 The Department Responsibilities: The Department agrees to comply with the following requirements.